jp1884/techvolution-vegas-baby/nStory-Cut-Tools/3-storytelling.md

 ## Preface

 We've all listened, watched, and told stories.
+From the campfire to the couch humanity has shared our loves, emotions, and days by telling a story.
 But what exactly is a story?

 One of our greatest thinkers, Aristotle, answered that question around 330 BC.
 The Greek philosopher taught dramatic writing.
 In *Poetics*, Aristotle explains all stories must have heroic action that arouses strong emotions from the audience inside a structure with a definite beginning, middle, and end.
 Proper dramatic storytelling must have a mixture of tragic character flaws, plot twists, and surprise endings.